Green That Life

 Natural Mosquito Repellents Where You Live and Entertain

-Lavender is one plant that can act as a natural mosquito repellent.
+Lavender can act as a natural mosquito repellent when crushed and applied to skin.

-Lavender is one plant that can act as a natural mosquito repellent.
+Lavender can act as a natural mosquito repellent when crushed and applied to skin.

 Related: 5 Healthy Yard Lessons for a Beautiful Yard